NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

   --output harvest-compose.yml
 ```

-:warning:**NOTE** Ignore the command that it outputs used to start Harvest.
+:warning: Ignore the command that it outputs that it says will start the cluster.

 #### 5.3.
 Replace Harvest images in the harvest-compose.yml:

-Replace the Harvest image that supports using AWS Secret Manager for FSxN credentials:
+Replace the Harvest image with one that supports using AWS Secret Manager for FSxN credentials:

 ```yaml
 sed -i 's|ghcr.io/netapp/harvest:latest|ghcr.io/tlvdevops/harvest-fsx:latest|g' harvest-compose.yml